Bounds for modified Lommel functions of the first kind and their ratios: Introduction

-The modified Lommel function $t_{\mu,\nu}(x)$ is an important special function (see Section \ref{seclom} for references and basic properties), which generalises the modified Struve function $\mathbf{L}_\nu(x)$ (see also Section \ref{seclom}) and has numerous applications, but despite this interest only the recent preprint \cite{m17} has touched on the problem of obtaining inequalities for this function.
-In that work, some monotonicity properties of modified Lommel functions were established and a Redheffer type bound was obtained for the function $t_{\mu-1/2,1/2}(x)$.
+The modified Lommel function $t_{\mu,\nu}(x)$ is an important special function (see Section \ref{seclom} for references and basic properties), which generalises the modified Struve function $\mathbf{L}_\nu(x)$ (see also Section \ref{seclom}) and has numerous applications, but despite this interest only \cite{css18} and the recent preprint \cite{m17} have touched on the problem of obtaining inequalities for this function.
+In \cite{css18}, accurate bounds for the function $t_{\mu,\nu}(x)$ are obtained, but these bounds are only valid for $0<x<1$; whilst in \cite{m17}, some monotonicity properties of modified Lommel functions were established and a Redheffer type bound was obtained for the function $t_{\mu-1/2,1/2}(x)$.
 Some difficulties in obtaining inequalities for modified Lommel functions arise from the fact that, despite sharing close analogues of certain standard properties of $I_\nu(x)$ and $\mathbf{L}_\nu(x)$ (see again Section \ref{seclom}), in some circumstances the modified Lommel function $t_{\mu,\nu}(x)$ is more difficult to work with.
 For example, the integral representation of $t_{\mu,\nu}(x)$ (see \cite{s36}) is more complicated than those of $I_\nu(x)$ and $\mathbf{L}_\nu(x)$ (see Sections 10.32(i) and 11.5(i) of \cite{olver}).
 This means that the proof of the main result, Theorem 2.1, of \cite{gaunt ineq5} which bounds $\mathbf{L}_\nu(x)/\mathbf{L}_{\nu-1}(x)$ in terms of $I_\nu(x)/I_{\nu-1}(x)$ cannot easily be adapted to the ratio $t_{\mu,\nu}(x)/t_{\mu-1,\nu-1}(x)$.